Frequently Asked Questions

 How do I make payment?

-All prints and products ordered through my galleries are managed by PayPal which also has a credit card option.
+All standard prints and products ordered through my galleries are managed Pikto which offers PayPal and a credit card option.
+Orders are fulfilled through an agreement I have with Pikto.
 All custom work or other services require payment at the time of delivery.
 I will accept cash or cheque for those orders.
 Large custom orders may be subject to a deposit.

 What about shipping?

 All standard prints and products ordered through the galleries will provide shipping options at the time of checkout.
 All custom work or services will be discussed at the time of the order.
-Custom orders may be picked up or local delivery arranged.
+Custom orders may be picked up or I will deliver locally at no charge.

 Why do I not see you on social media?